nickcyran/Awk-to-Java-Interpreter/README.md

 # Awk-to-Java-Interpreter
 Java-based program designed to interpret AWK programs as Java code.
-This tool utilizes lexical analysis and abstract syntax trees to seamlessly execute AWK programs within the Java environment.
+This tool utilizes lexical analysis and abstract syntax trees (AST) to seamlessly execute AWK programs within the Java environment.

+This program takes in an AWK file then lexes it to return a list of tokens.
+After which it parses the list of tokens, creating an AST.
+The interpreter then traverses the AST running the the AWK code as Java.

 ## How to Use?
+The Main method accepts 1-2 additional arguments:
+  1) AWK code file
-Main takes command prompt arguments 1) awk file, 2) relevant text file (if any)
+  2) The file the AWK code references (if any)

-This program takes in an awk file, lexes it to return a list of tokens.
-Then parses the list of tokens, creating an AST.
-Th interpreter then traverses the AST running the awk program in java.